louisvillemetro-innovation/Dockless-Open-Data/README.md

 ```

-Once this procedure is created, you can just run the procedure with this SQL.
+Once this procedure is created, you can just run the procedure with this SQL upon each data update.

 ```
 -- 4 update to be fuzzed values by moving randomly within a radius